-It is your responsibility to regularly check your iClicker grade in eClass for any discrepancies and bring them to our attention within 5 days of your Tutorial session by emailing ecointro@yorku.ca.
+It is your responsibility to regularly check your iClicker grade in eClass for any discrepancies.
+If you see any problems, please check eClass - Admin Questions block - FAQs for iClicker/Tutorial tab for frequently asked questions.
+If your question is not answered there, please complete the MachForm in "Other Questions" tab.
+We will respond to the email indicated in your form within 3 business days.
 At the end of term, if your iClicker grade is still not linked with eClass (ie. You cannot view your iClicker grade in eClass), you will receive a 0 for the iClicker component.
 No exceptions will be made.